dfmorrison/cava-actup/README.md

 The `timestamp` is the timestamp of the message being replied to.
 For example, `{"levels": {"D":4,"C":6,"B":3}, "timestamp": 1660073624}`.

 The `id`s should be non-empty strings or integers, though non-empty strings are preferred.
+In addition, the string `"nil"` should not be used.
 Since only a string may be a key in a JSON object, if an integer `id` is supplied the return value must use its string representation rather than the integer itself.